ProgramIsFun/EonGraph-Backend/README.md

 ## 🚀 development cycle
+For easier development

-Edit your `.ipynb` (Jupyter notebook) files, then convert them to Python scripts for git commit:
+1. you Edit `.ipynb` (Jupyter notebook) files, if any
+2. then convert them to Python scripts for git commit
 | Step | Command                                               | Description                       |
 |------|------------------------------------------------------|-----------------------------------|
 | 1    | `pip install nbconvert`                              | Install nbconvert utility         |